Phoenix trains apprentices to become sanitation workers

 To operate the truck safely, apprentices must memorize an extensive list of how all the truck systems work and closely inspect their vehicles before and after each drive.

 Apprentice Steven Pike said the goal is to not only lower the employment turnover rate among solid waste operators, but to provide better job security for the people who go through the program.
-Pike said he and his fellow apprentices will be paid more than $22 per hour after they graduate early next year into salaried, steady jobs with Phoenix.
+Pike and his fellow apprentices will be paid more than $17 per hour after they graduate early next year into salaried, steady jobs with Phoenix.
+Truck drivers start at $17.07 per hour and eventually, with salary increases based on merit and other factors, could make about $23 an hour, a city spokeswoman said.

 The city serves about 350,000 households, according to its website.
 The Public Works Department has nearly 270 solid waste equipment operators – also known as garbage truck drivers, according to the department.